AlexsandroSA/luma-jekyll/README.md

 When your theme is released, only the files in `_layouts`, `_includes`, `_sass` and `assets` tracked with Git will be bundled.
 To add a custom directory to your theme-gem, please edit the regexp in `luma-jekyll.gemspec` accordingly.

+## Contributing

+Bug reports and pull requests are welcome on GitHub at [issues](https://github.com/AlexsandroSA/luma-jekyll).
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](https://www.contributor-covenant.org/) code of conduct.

 ## License